Parsis: Definition and identity

-Origins
+Origin

-In ancient Persia, Zoroaster taught that good (Ohrmazd) and evil (Angra Mainyu) were opposite forces and the battle between them is more or less evenly matched.
+In ancient Persia, Zarathushtra taught that good (Ohrmazd) and evil (Angra Mainyu) were opposite forces and the battle between them is more or less evenly matched.
 A person should always be vigilant to align with forces of light.
-According to the asha or the righteousness and druj or the wickedness, the person has chosen in his life they will be judged at the Chinvat bridge to grant passage to Paradise, Hammistagan (A limbo area) or Hell by a sword.
-A personified form of the soul that represents the person’s deeds takes the adjudged to their destination and they will abide there until the final apocalypse.
-After the final battle between good and evil, every soul’s walk through a river of fire ordeal for burning of their dross and together they receive a post resurrection paradise.
+According to the asha or the righteousness and druj or the wickedness, the person has chosen in their life they will be judged at the Chinvat bridge to grant passage to Paradise, Hammistagan (A limbo area) or Hell by the bridge remaining wide for a righteous soul and turning narrow as a sword for the wicked.
+A personified form of the soul that represents the person's deeds takes the adjudged to their destination and they will abide there until the final apocalypse.
+After the final battle between good and evil, every soul's walk through a river of fire ordeal for burning of their dross and together they receive a post resurrection paradise.
 The Zoroastrian holy book, called the Avesta, was written in the Avestan language, which is closely related to Vedic Sanskrit.

 The Qissa-i Sanjan is a tale of the journey of the Parsis to India from Iran.
 It says they fled for reasons of religious freedom and they were allowed to settle in India thanks to the goodwill of a local prince.
 However, the Parsi community had to abide by three rules: they had to speak the local language, follow local marriage customs, and not carry any weapons.
 After showing the many similarities between their faith and local beliefs, the early community was granted a plot of land on which to build a fire temple.

 As an ethnic community

 Over the centuries since the first Zoroastrians arrived in India, the Parsis have integrated themselves into Indian society while simultaneously maintaining or developing their own distinct customs and traditions (and thus ethnic identity).
 This in turn has given the Parsi community a rather peculiar standing: they are mostly Indians in terms of national affiliation, language and history, but not typically Indian in terms of consanguinity or ethnicity, cultural, behavioural and religious practices.
-Based on their notable accomplishments across various fields and high levels of educational attainment, some have postulated that the Parsi community, much like the similarly endogamous Ashkenazi Jewish population, may exhibit a higher average intelligence compared to other communities.
-Further research is necessary to establish the underlying factors that contribute to any such observed differences..